tkn-tub/ns3-gym/src/wifi/doc/wifi.rst

-These three MAC high models share a common parent in ``ns3::RegularWifiMac``, which exposes, among other MAC configuration, an attribute ``QosSupported`` that allows configuration of 802.11e/WMM-style QoS support and an attribute ``HtSupported`` that allows configuration og 802.11n High Throughput style support.
+These three MAC high models share a common parent in ``ns3::RegularWifiMac``, which exposes, among other MAC configuration, an attribute ``QosSupported`` that allows configuration of 802.11e/WMM-style QoS support and an attribute ``HtSupported`` that allows configuration of 802.11n High Throughput style support.

 MAC low layer
 ==============